haritanair/Time-Series-Analysis_Agricultural-Dataset/README.md

 9. **Pesticide**: The total amount of pesticide used for the crop (in kilograms).
 10. **Yield**: The calculated crop yield (metric tons per hectare).

-Please ensure that the dataset is placed in the `data/` directory.
+Please note that the dataset is placed in the `data/` directory.

 ## Objectives
 1. **Yield Modeling and Forecasting**: